MatrixBrain/awesome-NeRF/README.md

 A curated list of awesome neural radiance fields (NeRF) papers.

 ## Contributing
+If you are interested in joining our team and organizing NeRF related papers/codes/projects together, please submit PR according to the following guide.
+We'll put your name on the list of contributors.

 [Submit a pull request](./submit-pr.md)

 ## Table of Contents
 - [Papers](#Papers)